eBay Rules Survival Guide for Beginners

 It makes sense—why would eBay permit its users to use it as an advertisement for their other platforms? eBay expects eBay sellers to sell on eBay, not to use eBay to sell on another site where they don't have to pay eBay fees.
 Get to know eBay's links in listings policy.

 Maintain Good Customer Service

-Many new sellers are surprised to find that they can be suspended for not having provided accurate contact information in their buyer-accessible profiles, or for getting too much negative feedback.
-It can happen and it does happen.
-As an eBay seller, you are expected to maintain good customer service practices, including having a valid email address and phone number on file and keeping your seller performance up.
+Many new sellers are surprised to find that they can be suspended for not having provided accurate contact information in their buyer-accessible profiles or for getting too much negative feedback.
+It can and does happen.
+As an eBay seller, you're expected to maintain good customer service practices, including having a valid email address and phone number on file and keeping your seller performance up.
 Fail and you won't be allowed to sell on eBay any longer.

 Pay Your Bills